berea-college-csc236/berea-college-csc236.github.io/index.md

   - In Moodle, click to add the main book **bc_cppds2_f26**, [Problem Solving with Algorithms and Data Structures using C++](https://moodle.berea.edu/mod/lti/view.php?id=844481).
 We **will** have a quiz on the reading out of this book on Monday.
 - Discuss [Teamwork T02:  Debugging Techniques](https://docs.google.com/document/d/1T0BS2SzKxoOXg_EpfDCpFd8UG219_Jbqzl8W1kogtcc/edit?usp=sharing).
 What did you learn about debuggers?
 Did you identify the problem in the code using the debugger?
 - Questions on [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8) which is due Friday.
 (Reminders about escaping backslashes and quotes.)
-- Complete [Teamwork T03: Collaboration via Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.
+- Begin [Teamwork T03: Collaboration via Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.
 Be sure to go slowly and carefully, and ask questions if you are unsure.
 This is a new skill for some of you and a new IDE for most of you.
 - Work on [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).

 ### Day 4: Outside of class